Percona-Lab/stormweaver/docs/scripting-examples.md

     for i=1,10 do
-        -- the receive, receiveIfAny and send functions are special to background threads, -- and used to communication with the creator thread msg = receive();
+        -- the receive, receiveIfAny and send functions are special to background threads, -- and used for communication with the creator thread msg = receive();

         info("Received message: " .. msg);